leouieda/pgcap/eportfolio/patch5.md

 As I mentioned in {ref}`pivotal_assessment`, assessments were usually not something I enjoyed or got much value out of as a student.
-Discussions and well designed formative assessments can not only help teachers assess learning but also help slow down the pacing of a lecture.
+Discussions and well designed formative assessments can not only help teachers assess learning but also help slow down the pacing of a lecture {cite}`wilson2019effectivelesson`.
 As the instructor, it can be difficult for me to assess them on my own and student feedback, while very useful, can be biased by personal preferences or their perceptions of what a university lecture should be.
 When I had the chance to get feedback from my peers, I naturally focused on these two aspects of my teaching delivery.
+[A5,K2,K5,K6]

 Both of these sessions were done during the shift to fully online delivery because of the COVID-19 pandemic.